osilander/203.311/Week11/Week11.md

 plot(volcanoData, pch=19)
 ```

 Nothing!
+Phew.
 This is unsurprising, as we are using a completely random data set.
 However, you can see the characteristic volcano plot shape, where genes that have high or low log2-fold-changes also have low p-values (or high -log10 p-values).

 We can now make our toy data set a bit more interesting.
 For example, we could change the read counts for a few random genes.
 Let's do that.